 Aerial work does put a lot of weight on wrists, elbows, shoulders, knees and backs.
 For that reason, a student's weight can become a consideration.
 Too much extra weight on a student's joints can be painful and lead to long term damage.
 For the safety of their joints, students should not carry an excess of 45 lb over their optimum weight.

 Aerial training is a great workout, but is not meant to be a first step to a weight loss program.
 We highly recommend that you start your weight loss journey by accessing nutritional and general exercise supports before beginning aerial classes.
 We can help steer you in the right direction if you have questions.

 For now, wear close-fitting clothing like tank top and t-shirt, leggings and bare feet.
 (Our new dress code is on its way.)
 Bring a water bottle!

 Do classes like ballet require special shoes?

-We do use soft ballet slippers in ballet, and in part of Junior Dance and Dance Foundations classes, and will take some time in the fall for fitting and purchasing.
-For part of Junior Dance and Dance Foundations, students wear bare feet in class, to give instructors the best possible view of students' foot articulation, and to help students get connected with the ground.
+We do use soft ballet slippers in ballet, and in part of Junior Dance and Dance Foundations classes For part of Junior Dance and Dance Foundations, students wear bare feet in class, to give instructors the best possible view of students' foot articulation, and to help students get connected with the ground.